 Yet the tiny machine gun in the dashboard kept firing.
 Ponk.
 Ponk-ponk-ponk-ponk-ponk-ponk.

-Like most aspects of historical record, the story behind the development of Maserati’s 2760 cc V6 engine for the SM is dependent upon whose account one believes, but its bespoke basis has by now been largely placed beyond doubt.
+Like most aspects of historical record, the story behind the development of Maserati’s 114-series 2760 cc V6 engine is dependent upon whose account one reads; the orthodoxy suggesting that the engine supplied to Citroën was a derivation of an existing Maserati V8 unit.
+However, its bespoke basis has been placed beyond doubt.

 Not exactly ubiquitous in the UK when in production, this 1997 Toyota Camry was a welcome surprise.